-The scope of our business places Kupanda in a unique positon to champion the cause of poverty alleviation in Africa.
+The scope of our business places Kupanda in a unique position to champion the cause of poverty alleviation in Africa.
 Notwithstanding the nature and structure of our business, we see this as the ‘right’ thing to do.

 To this end, we have a adopted a ‘building blocks’ approach, and identified short- and long-term initiatives – some of which are inter-connected with our core business activities.

 Through our pan-African sourcing activities, Kupanda purchases raw materials from African communities and supports local economy actors – from smallholder farmers, established community Trusts, individual collectors, transporters and pre-processors.

 Local Upliftment Projects

 Kupanda has established links with NGOs and social development agencies to support their local upliftment initiatives.
 Past initiatives, for example, have included the building of a water well in the town of Tajja, Malawi.
 Other initiatives on our agenda are the provision of school books and stationary, increasing IT connectivity and literacy.